 ● A tree branch falling on your windshield and cracking it

 It’s important to note that policies can vary the types of auto glass they cover.
 Most comprehensive policies cover windshield replacement, but that’s not always true.
 Likewise, some policies cover side and rear auto glass replacement or repair, but not windshield repair or replacement.

-If you’re considering filing a claim, read through your policy thoroughly or call your insurer first to find out which damaging events and which windows are actually covered.
+If you’re considering filing a claim, read through your policy thoroughly or call your insurer first to determine which damaging events and which windows are actually covered.

 When Should You File an Insurance Claim for Damaged Auto Glass?